-Our children are our most precious gifts, and it is our legal and moral duty to take all measures to keep them safe at all time.
-In traffic, that means driving safe and having them properly restrained in your vehicle.
+Our children are our most precious gifts, and it is our legal and moral duty to take all measures to keep them safe at all times.
+In traffic, that means driving safely and having them properly restrained in your vehicle.
 With such an issue, it is definitely better to address the issue at its root.
 After all, prevention is better than cure and you definitely wouldn’t want to start addressing the issue only after becoming a victim of such an accident.

 About Herrman & Herrman P.L.L.C: Personal Injury Law Firm